Psalm 34 verse 18 says, “The LORD is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit”.

 Isaiah 66 verse 2 says, “For all those things hath mine hand made, and all those things have been, saith the Lord: but to this man will I look, even to him that is poor and of a contrite spirit, and trembleth at my word”.

-Before God, the state of your heart determines what you get and how far you will go with Him.
+The state of your heart before God determines what you get and how far you will go with Him.

-Till next time, go and win with Jesus.
+Till next week, go and win with Jesus.

 Rev. Olusola Areogun.